 — West Ham United (@WestHam) July 15, 2021

-In the nicest way possible, this looks like a template kit from the lower leagues.
+In the nicest way possible, the home kit looks like a template kit from the lower leagues.
 The sponsor logo is huge and doesn’t really fit the shirt, and the spotty design just doesn’t look good.
 Sorry, Foxes fans.
 The away kit and third kit’s are slightly better but there’s still a little too much going on here.